GodderE2D/vipin/src/data/blog/simpleCTF.md

 root@Machine:~#
 ```

 "Voila!
 Another machine rooted!
 I had a blast and learnt some new things along the way.
 I hope you enjoyed this writeup.
-If you're hungry for more, feel free to check out others [here](https://www.vipinb.xyz/blog)!
+If you're hungry for more, feel free to check out other writeups [here](https://www.vipinb.xyz/blog)!